pajarotin/Compose/README.md

-# Compose – A tool for class creation, in a "Frankenstein way", for PHP
+# Compose – A tool for class/trait creation, in a "Frankenstein way", for PHP

 ## Features
  - Flag composed class as abstract